The Textbook Character Treatise

 Theme characters are more easily assembled when the player can add related powers to one or two abilities which are randomly generated, instead of just dealing with a hodgepodge of completely random powers.
 Though that, too, can lend itself to the creative process, tying so many disparate abilities together into a cohesive whole!

 Note that some powers are vastly more potent than others.
-These particularly versatile abilities will occupy more than one power 'slot' on a character, whether chosen or rolled up randomly.
-These powers will have a number in parenthesis after their name (such as (2), for instance).
-This will determine how many power 'slots' they use up when added to one's character.
+These particularly versatile abilities occupy more than one power 'slot' on a character, whether chosen or rolled up randomly.
+These powers will have a number in parenthesis after their name (such as (2), for instance), which determines how many power 'slots' they use up when added to one's character.